yogprabhu/RestaurentBot/README.md

 # RestaurentBot
-Restaurant Bot for Table booking
+Restaurant Bot is a telegram bot for Table booking at restaurant.
+Functionalities can be further extend to food order/delivery bot.